nicoalba/pyth-price-solana/README.md

 - Enforce freshness (`MAX_AGE_SECS`) and a confidence threshold before using the price.
 - Persist readings in an account or wire them into program logic (e.g., limits, liquidations).

 If you don't want to post a new signed Hermes update to the Pyth Receiver each time, read from the *price feed account* (a persistent account per feed ID).
-Pass it to your instruction and enforce freshness/confidence; an offchain writer keeps it updated.
 This guide uses the *price update account* flow because it's explicit and easy to reproduce on devnet.

 ## Troubleshooting

 Encountering issues?
 Here are common problems and solutions:

-- **Edition 2024 / base64ct error**: Pin `base64ct` and rebuild; verify `1.7.3` is used:
+- **Edition 2024 / base64ct error** — Pin `base64ct` and rebuild; verify `1.7.3` is used:

   ```bash
   # In programs/pyth-demo/Cargo.toml add: